Preparing students to be informed, courageous, and compassionate people who shape a more equitable and sustainable world.

 Social Justice Statement

 Park Day School is located in the center of what was once a Ohlone-Chochenyo village.
-Our community honors the Ohlone Peoples who cared for this land for so many generations before the arrival of European colonizers in 1776.
+Our community honors the Ohlone Peoples who cared for this land for so many generations before the arrival of European colonizers.

 Our own history as a school began in 1976 when Park Day was founded as a progressive school on Park Boulevard in Oakland.
 Founders included Park Day educators, Harriet Cohen and Susan Erb (now retired), and several parents.
 Longtime head of school and author of the celebrated book Loving Learning: How Progressive Education Can Save America’s Schools, Tom Little, joined the staff during the school’s first year.